JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 # __How VCN DNS Resolver Works__

-## DNS Resolver
+## VCN DNS Resolver

 When you provision a new Virtual Cloud Network (VCN), OCI automatically creates a __dedicated DNS Resolver__ for the VCN, with the same name as VCN.
 All instances in the VCN may use the resolver by sending DNS queries to `169.254.169.254`.

 The VCN resolver automatically resolves hostnames in VCN's private views.
 Every VCN contains a single private view with all the hostnames in VCN; hence hostnames within VCN are resolved automatically.
 You may also add additional private views.

 Note the address `169.254.169.254` is the same address as used by instance metadata service (IMDS) in OCI.
 IMDS is provided to every instance via primary VNIC - you do not